coady/graphique/docs/api.md

 Each field resolver transforms a table or array as needed.
 When working with an embedded library like [pandas](https://pandas.pydata.org), it's common to select a working set of columns for efficiency.
 Whereas GraphQL has the advantage of knowing the entire query up front, so there is no `Table.select` field because it's done automatically at every level of resolvers.

 ## Dictionary Arrays
-Arrow has dictionary-encoded arrays as a space optimization, but doesn't natively support many builtin functions on them.
+Arrow has dictionary-encoded arrays as a space optimization, but doesn't natively support some builtin functions on them.
 Support for dictionaries is extended, and often faster by only having to apply functions to the unique values.

 ## Chunked Arrays
 Arrow supports conceptually contiguous arrays in chunks, typically as a result of separate parquet files.
 Operations are parallelized across chunks when possible.
 However, grouping and sorting may be memory intensive as they inherently have to combine chunks.